 Clonic seizures (involving sustained rhythmic jerking of muscles after muscles stiffen)

-Tonic seizures (involving stiffening of muscles)
+Tonic seizures (involving stiffening of muscles in all limbs)

 Atonic seizures (involving loss of muscle tone)

 Myoclonic seizures (involving rhythmic jerking of muscles not preceded by stiffening of muscles)

 Myoclonic-tonic-clonic seizures (involving jerking of muscles followed by muscle stiffening and repeated jerking of muscles), including juvenile myoclonic epilepsy

 Myoclonic-atonic seizures (involving jerking of muscles, followed by loss of muscle tone)

 Most types of generalized seizures (such as tonic-clonic seizures) involve abnormal muscle contractions.
 Those that do not are called absence seizures.